Self-Improving Pretraining as a Substrate for Agentic Post-Training

 Small language models are usually framed as vertical tools.
 They work when the task is narrow, the domain is bounded, and the behavior is easy to specify.

-A small language model can be specialized not only for a domain, but for the behaviors later training will need to refine.
+A small language model can be specialized for a domain and for the behaviors later training will need to refine.

 Tan et al. argue that reasoning should be trained earlier in the lifecycle because raw pretraining text does not expose the intermediate reasoning behavior later post-training has to optimize.
 I read this experiment as a small-scale version of that idea.
 The model learned a continuation preference, a thought interface, and a rewardable suffix-prediction loop.
 The thought channel then became behaviorally causal.

-The question is not only whether a small model can solve a vertical task.
-It is whether early training can make the model easier to turn into a reliable agent later.
+The question is whether early training can make a small model easier to turn into a reliable agent later, not only whether it can solve a vertical task.

 For scientific and engineering agents, the relevant behaviors are often not captured by today’s benchmarks.
 Planning, revision, tool use, verification, and recovery are lifecycle behaviors.
 If those behaviors are bounded by what the base model can express, then the place to shape them is earlier than we usually do.